-CPR Instructor, Live Fire Training Instructor, Infant Car Seat Installation, EVOC Instructor, Company Inspection Course, Rescue Swimmer III, USAR (one of the 6 operational Certificates) Failure to maintain the certification necessary for the 1st class designation will result in reversion to 2nd class rank and pay effective the date of the loss of the certification.
+CPR Instructor, Live Fire Training Instructor, Infant Car Seat Installation, EVOC Instructor, Company Inspection Course, Rescue Swimmer III, USAR (one of the 6 operational Certificates)

+Failure to maintain the certification necessary for the 1^{st} class designation will result in reversion to 2^{nd} class rank and pay effective the date of the loss of the certification.

 Section 4.
 Performance-Based Pay Plan for Battalion Chief/EMT s, effective fiscal years 2019 and 2020.
-All Battalion Chief/EMT s will be placed into a performance-based pay plan with a minimum annual base salary of \$88,500 and a maximum annual base salary of \$95,968.
-A Battalion Chief/EMT's class will be determined by two factors: years of service as a Battalion Chief/EMT at the Venice Fire Department and maintenance of certification(s).
+All Battalion Chief/EMT s will be placedare into a performance-based pay plan with a minimum annual base salary of \$88,50090,500 and a maximum annual base salary of \$95,96898,500.
+A Battalion Chief/EMT's class will be determined by two factors: total complete years of service as a Battalion Chief/EMT at the Venice Fire Department as of October 1 each year and maintenance of certification(s).
+Pay progression will occur only on October 1 of each year of this collective bargaining agreement and not on employees' anniversary dates.